hschneid/xfvrp/README.md

 ## Change log

 ### 11.4.6
-- Licence update (year 2022)
-- Refactoring of solution builder for preset solutions
-- Refactoring of First Best heuristic - 3 to 10 times faster for bigger instances
 - Introducing parameter to limit the number of routes per depot.
 Currently, this is still not a limit for all depots.
 We are working on this.
+- Refactoring of solution builder for preset solutions
+- Refactoring of First Best heuristic - 3 to 10 times faster for bigger instances
+- Refactoring of reverse operations to reduce change-operator complexity
 - Added Solomon instances for benchmarking
+- Licence update (year 2022)

 ### 11.4.5
 #### Breaking Changes